Wiseone's Cross-Check: Building Digital Media Literacy in the Information Age

 Also, digital media literacy fosters a sense of agency, transforming passive consumers into active creators and collaborators.

-The Role of Confirmation Bias in Digital Media
+Confirmation Bias in Digital Media

 Confirmation bias, a cognitive phenomenon deeply embedded in human psychology, profoundly influences digital media consumption.